xzel23/utility/README.md

 ### 12.2

-- support for options that prevent validation when present, i. e., to pass a help flag without the parser throwing an exception when there are problems with other options
+- support for options that prevent validation when present, i.e., to pass a help flag without the parser throwing an exception when there are problems with other options
 - moved to Arguments and made public argument validation methods
 - add separate desciption for arguments